 Fidelity Mid Cap Index Fund – FSMDX

 Morningstar Rating 5 out of 5

 Expenses: Very low-Yearly Fee=.025% per year

-These are just a few examples of high performing mutual funds, there are many.
-You will find the quality mutual funds when you do your research.
+These are just a few examples of high-performing mutual funds, there are many.
+Many high-quality mutual funds will be found with a research session.

 These mutual funds were given a top rating by at least 7 different mutual fund research sites.